-In 1903 the family Smith is preparing for the exciting World Fair which will be held in their beloved St. Louis.
+In Meet Me in St. Louis the family Smith is preparing for the exciting World Fair which will be held in their beloved St. Louis in 1903.
 But father Alonzo Smith (Leon Ames) shocks everyone by deciding to take a job offer in New York.
 The whole family is against it, especially daughter Esther (Judy Garland), who hast just started her romance with the boy next door John Truitt (Tom Drake)….

 Judy Garland – Esther Smith

 Leon Ames – Mr. Alonzo Smith